Long Island Guardianships

 Article 81 Guardianships

-Sometimes the guardianship gives a guardian the power to provide personal care or to hire another person to provide personal care.
+Sometimes a guardianship gives a guardian the power to provide personal care or to hire another person to provide personal care.
 For example, if your mother has severe dementia, she might have difficulty remembering personal hygiene tasks and may not remember to eat or attend to her personal hygiene.
 She may not be able to live by herself.
-The court may design the guardianship to address personal care or that would authorize the guardian to place the ward in a nursing home or assisted living facility due to her inability to care for herself.
+The court can design an Article 81 guardianship to address the ward’s personal care or one that would authorize the guardian to place the ward in a nursing home or assisted living facility due to her inability to care for herself.
 A Long Island guardianship lawyer can help you seek or fight a guardianship of this nature.

 Consult an Experienced Guardianship Attorney in Long Island